Sadya: Typical ingredients

+These side dishes are followed by desserts like Pradhaman and Payasams.

+Pradhaman

-Prathaman is a sweet dish in the form of a thick liquid; similar to payasam, but with more variety in terms of ingredients and more elaborately made.
+Pradhaman is a sweet dish in the form of a thick liquid; similar to payasam, but with more variety in terms of ingredients and more elaborately made.
 It is made with white sugar or jaggery to which coconut milk is added.
-The main difference between a prathaman and a payasam is that the former uses coconut milk, while the liquid versions of payasam use cow's milk.
+The main difference between a pradhaman and a payasam is that the former uses coconut milk, while the liquid versions of payasam use cow's milk.